LBiNetherlands/LBi.LostDoc/README.md

 Known issues
 ------------
-There is currently no support for async/await and dynamic.
+There is currently no support for async/await an co/contravariance in the XSLTs.
 See todo.txt for more details and information.

 Contribute